fastapi/typer/docs/tutorial/subcommands/name-and-help.md

 /// tip

-Setting the name and help text explicitly always has a higher precedence than inferring from a callback function.
+Setting the help text explicitly always has a higher precedence than inferring from a callback function.

 ///